irmen/prog8/docs/source/syntaxreference.rst

     The 'virtual' 16-bit registers from the Commander X16 can also be specified as ``R0`` .. ``R15`` .
     This means you don't have to set them up manually before calling a subroutine that takes one or more parameters in those 'registers'.
 You can just list the arguments directly.
-    *This also works on the Commodore-64!*  (however they are not as efficient there because they're not in zeropage) In prog8 and assembly code these 'registers' are directly accessible too via ``cx16.r0`` .. ``cx16.r15``  (these are memory mapped uword values), ``cx16.r0s`` .. ``cx16.r15s``  (these are memory mapped word values),
+    *This also works on the Commodore 64!*  (however they are not as efficient there because they're not in zeropage) In prog8 and assembly code these 'registers' are directly accessible too via ``cx16.r0`` .. ``cx16.r15``  (these are memory mapped uword values), ``cx16.r0s`` .. ``cx16.r15s``  (these are memory mapped word values),